 Reaper is an example of a DAW or Digital Audio Workstation Software.
 It is a complete digital audio production application with a full multitrack audio and MIDI recording, editing, processing, mixing and mastering toolset.
 So that is fantastic, but for a beginner it can be very daunting even to make your first recording!

 This is because you open the software up and you are faced with a blank screen and it is very difficult to know how to begin.

 What I suggest you do is start with software that is much easier, and then apply the principles you have learned to Reaper.

 Video Tutorial: Make Your First Recording Step-By-Step

-Your First Recording Step 1: Audacity
+Your First Audio Recording in basic software: Audacity

 When you open up Audacity it is possible to get recording right away without thinking too hard about what you are doing.
 You don’t need to open up any preferences boxes because everything is in front of you on the screen, it is all very obvious.